 I took a step away from him.
 The red end of his cigar lit up the creases in his eyes.
 "My name is not Slats."
 "Don't mind me," he grumbled to himself.
 "Slats is my alter ego, you could say."
 "Uh-huh."
 "Let me ask you some questions.
 I've been thinking of coming back, but I want to make sure it's worth my trouble."
 "Back from where?"
 "Never mind that.
 If I can find someone to...to host me."
 He glared at me, like he was sizing me up.
 "I don't think my girlfriend wants boarders right now.
 Our relationship is a little rocky to tell you the truth."
 "Relationship!
 People still using that weightless word?"
 I pulled out my dead cell.
 "I can call someone for you."
 He spit when he saw the phone.
 I swear I saw the spit splatter.
 But I couldn't have.
 "Damn technology."
 I thought about walking away, but his cigar provided the only light and I felt myself pulled toward it.
-"If...you came back, what would you do?"
-"Give me a typewriter.
-I used to write four columns a week."
-"Columns?"
-"Newspaper columns.
-You read the newspaper, don't you?"
-"I get my news online."
-"Online."
+"If...you came back, what would you do?" ''' "Give me a typewriter.
+I used to write four columns a week." ''' "Online."
 He twisted his mouth in disgust, then turned into himself, as if he was thinking of a column to write.
-"Who's the mayor?"
-"Daley."
-"Hrrrmmm."
-"Cubs make it to the World Series yet?"
-"A few years back, they were up three games to one-" "Spare me the rest."
-"There's always next summer," I told him.
+"Who's the mayor?" ''' "Daley." ''' His shoulders sagged.